amaineo/learn-nlp/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Shubharup Ganguly

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Python Instructor
+role: B.S. in Data Science and Applications

 # Organizations/Affiliations
 organizations:
-  - name: Stanford University
+  - name: Indian Institute of Technology, Madras
     url: ''

 # Short bio (displayed in user profile at end of posts)